twilio/twilio-video.js/README.md

 twilio-video.js allows you to add real-time voice and video to your web apps.

-Note that this is a _Developer Preview_ release.
+Note that this is a beta release.
 You may encounter bugs and instability, and the APIs available in this release may change in subsequent releases.

 **We want your feedback!** Email Rob Brazier, Product Manager for Programmable Video at [rbrazier@twilio.com](mailto:rbrazier@twilio.com) with suggested